 In a previous tip, Deeper insight into unused indexes for SQL Server, we discussed how to identify indexes that have been created but are not being used or used rarely.
 Now that I know which indexes I can drop, what is the process to identify which indexes I need to create.
-I can run the Database Tuning Advisor or examine the query plans, but is there any easier way to determine which indexes may be needed?

 The dynamic management views are: